 In the latest QS World University Rankings for 2024, the University of Kent has been ranked in the top 25% of Higher Education Institutions worldwide.

-Nestled atop a picturesque hill, the Kent campus offers breathtaking view of the enchanting historic city of Canterbury and the cathedral of the Archbishop of Canterbury which forms part of a World Heritage Site.
+The Kent campus offers breathtaking view of the enchanting historic city of Canterbury and the cathedral of the Archbishop of Canterbury which forms part of a World Heritage Site.

 All the best and good luck with your application!
 Marco